-As per finding of (Ibrahim & Angelidis, 1995; Ibrahim et al., 2003), the outside board members are very much concerned regarding philanthropic dimensions of corporate social responsibility.
-In a study conducted by (Johnson & Greening, 1999; Zahra et al., 1993) found a positive relationship between corporate social performance of the firms and outside director representation in the board of directors.
+As per finding of ??Ibrahim & Angelidis, 1995; ??brahim et al., 2003), the outside board members are very much concerned regarding philanthropic dimensions of corporate social responsibility.
+In a study conducted by ??Johnson & Greening, 1999; ??ahra et al., 1993) found a positive relationship between corporate social performance of the firms and outside director representation in the board of directors.

-d) Board Size
+7 d) Board Size

 Most of the studies concluded that having large board size will lead to bad coordination and communication behaviors and attitudes.
-Kader Sahin et al., (2011) explored the relationship between board structures and characteristics and corporate social responsibility behavior of the organizations in Turkey.
+Kader ??ahin et al., (2011) explored the relationship between board structures and characteristics and corporate social responsibility behavior of the organizations in Turkey.
 Having an appropriate board size not only lead to elimination of problems but also to protect stakeholder's interests and have a better corporate social responsibility performance.
-This notion also supported by different authors in their research e.g. (Louma & Goodstein, 1999; Said et al., 2009; Dunn & Sainty, 2009).
+This notion also supported by different authors in their research e.g. ??
+Director's tenure on the board of directors of an organization has significant effects on corporate social responsibility strategy of the firm.
+Some finding showed that having highly tenured board members lead to irresponsible social behavior of the firm.
+In a study conducted by Philipp Kruger (2010) found a little support that corporate social responsibility is higher in organizations in which the board of directors is likely to be more friendly towards the management of the company.